Tag Questions ESL Games, Activities and Worksheets

 ESL Tag Question Games - Grammar: Matching, Pelmanism - Pair Work - Pre-intermediate (A2) - 20 minutes

 In these enjoyable tag question games, students match affirmative and negative statements with their respective tags to make tag questions.
 In pairs, students have five minutes to match affirmative or negative sentence cards and tag cards together to make tag questions.
 Pairs score one point for each correct tag question.
 The pair with the most points wins the game.
 After that, pairs play a pelmanism game with the cards.
-Students then take it in turns to turn over two cards.
+Students then take turns turning over two cards.
 If a student turns over a matching sentence and tag, they keep the two cards and have another turn.
 The student with the most cards at the end of the game wins.

 Two Halves Preview